 Favouritism Threat Turns Diversity Advocates Like You into Diversity Opponents.

-Find out how you can avoid this
+Today, you’re going to learn how you can avoid this

 - The flawed assumption about underrepresented groups as perfect advocates